 Tallmadge in Summit County, Ohio — The American Midwest (Great Lakes)

 Location.
-41° 6.063′ N, 81° 26.487′ W. Marker is in Tallmadge, Ohio, in Summit County.
-Marker is on Darrow Road (Ohio Route 91/261) near South Avenue, on the left when traveling east.
-Marker and Hall are on the south side of the Tallmadge Circle (former town square).
-Touch for map.
-Marker is in this post office area: Tallmadge OH 44278, United States of America.
+41° 6.107′ N, 81° 26.469′ W. Marker is in Tallmadge, Ohio, in Summit County.
+Marker can be reached from the intersection of Darrow Avenue (Ohio Route 261) and North Avenue (Ohio Route 91), on the left when traveling Touch for map.
+Marker is at or near this postal address: 115 Tallmadge Circle, Tallmadge OH 44278, United States of America.
 Touch for directions.

 Also see . . .

-1. City of Tallmadge Circle Park.
-(Submitted on June 14, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.)
+1. History of Tallmadge First Congregational Church.
+(Submitted on June 15, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 14, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 324 times since then and 19 times this year.
-Photos: 1, 2. submitted on June 14, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.
+It was originally submitted on June 15, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 354 times since then and 6 times this year.
+Photos: 1, 2, 3. submitted on June 15, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.